TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Short Range Device/ASK/README.md

 *Amplitude Shift Keying* (*ASK*) is a simple digital modulation technique often used in *remote controls* and other *short range devices*.

 > [!NOTE]
 > There are more digital modulation techniques such as *PSK* (*phase-shift keying*), *FSK* (*frequency-shift keying*), and *QAM* (*quadrature amplitude modulation*). *ASK* however is most frequently used in breakout boards and commercial remote controls because of its simplicity.

-## Encoding Data

-*Amplitude-shift keying* (*ASK*) is a variant of *amplitude modulation*: the radio frequency remains fixed.
+*ASK* is a variant of *amplitude modulation*: the radio frequency remains fixed.
 The information is expressed as a variation in *amplitude* of the radio waves.

 > [!NOTE]